SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Assistant.Raise(signal, p1, p2, ...)

      Raises the given *signal*, thereby identifying the event to be processed by the LLM.

+   *Assistant.Raise* also comes in a different flavour.
+When the first argument is the type of an Assistant (like "Race Engineer", "Race Strategist" and so on), the second argument must be the signal and this signal is raised for the supplied Assistant.

+   - Assistant.Raise(assistant, signal, p1, p2, ...)

+     Raises the given *signal* for the given *assistant*, thereby identifying the event to be processed by the LLM.

 Here is an example of a few rules that together detect that it just started raining.
 Then the event "RainStart" is signalled to the LLM, which then can react and switch on the wiper, for example.